coderefinery/git-collaborative/_guides/guide.md

 # Instructor guide

+## Preparing the exercises

+You need to prepare the exercises at least one day before.

-## How to customize the lesson for your workshop
+### How to customize the lesson for your workshop

-You can adjust the location of the exercises in case you plan to copy/import them to a different place.
+You can adjust the location of the exercises in case you plan to copy/import them to a custom place.

 This is the default: